PauliusSasnauskas/efgame/README.md

 Fully rewrote in Dec 2023.
 Consists of: Client and Server

-Idea taken from http://www.enemyflag.net/ (which is a lovely game, big thanks to Bartłomiej Baron).
+Idea is from http://www.enemyflag.net/ (which is a lovely game, big thanks to Bartłomiej Baron).

 ### Setup
 ```bash